 No. We evaluate each patient on a case-by-case basis to evaluate appropriateness for surgery.

 Not only is Dr. Lord board-certified in General Surgery, but he has completed a fellowship in bariatric and minimally invasive surgery, which is the highest degree of training that can be obtained in the field of bariatrics.

-The average length of stay for a gastric bypass is 2-4 days, although most people only require a 2-day stay.
-Lap Band surgery is considered to be an outpatient procedure.
-However, patients stay in the hospital overnight in an outpatient status.
+The average length of stay for a gastric bypass or gastric sleeve is 2-4 days, although most people only require a 2-day stay.

 Dr. Lord has less than a 2% short-term complication rate and no long-term complications.
 His patients do not have trouble with long-term nausea/vomiting/diarrhea.
 Dr. Lord has had no surgical deaths with any bariatric surgical procedure.

 Not if you follow the guidance and education given by Dr. Lord, the nurses, and the dietitian.
 However, we occasionally see weight regain two years after gastric bypass surgery if the patient is non-compliant.
 If you do get off track with your eating/exercise routine, please contact our office for an appointment with our Physician Assistant and/or our bariatric dietitian.
 We want to help you to achieve long-term weight loss after surgery.

 You may drive 24 hours after you stop taking narcotic pain medication.